MinecraftForge/Documentation/docs/rendering/modelloaders/bakedmodel.md

 ### `useAmbientOcclusion`

 If the model is rendered as a block in the level, the block in question does not emit any light, and ambient occlusion is enabled.
-This causes the model to be rendered with [ambient occlusion](ambocc).
+This causes the model to be rendered with [ambient occlusion][ambocc].

 ### `isGui3d`